 It’s been a long time since I read this book, but I remember being incredibly touched by the story and the relationships between the characters.
-This book is about people, what we think we know about them, about love, and so much more.
+Peace Like A River is about people, what we think we know about them, about love, and so much more.
 It’s deep and emotional.
-The detail and sense of place are another aspect that stay with me about this beautiful book.
+The detail and sense of place are other aspects that stay with me about this beautiful book.

 Blurb: ‘Set in Southern Rhodesia under white rule, Doris Lessing’s first novel is at once a riveting chronicle of human disintegration, a beautifully understated social critique, and a brilliant depiction of the quiet horror of one woman’s struggle against a ruthless fate.
 Mary Turner is a self-confident, independent young woman who becomes the depressed, frustrated wife of an ineffectual, unsuccessful farmer.
 Little by little the ennui of years on the farm works its slow poison.
 Mary’s despair progresses until the fateful arrival of Moses, an enigmatic, virile black servant.
 Locked in anguish, Mary and Moses–master and slave–are trapped in a web of mounting attraction and repulsion, until their psychic tension explodes with devastating consequences.’

 Who didn’t love this story?!
-It was unlike anything I’d read before.
-The structure of this novel made me a big-time admirer of Niffeneger as a writer.
+The Time Traveller’s Wife was unlike anything I’d read before.
+The structure of this novel made me a big-time admirer of Niffenegger as a writer.

-This was the first book I’ve read where the setting came across as a main character to me.
+The Hungry Tide was the first book I read where the setting came across as the main character to me.
 The incredible detail brings the Sundarbans alive in such an intimate way.
 I felt I was there, and that it was breathing and speaking throughout the story.

 Blurb: ‘The Hungry Tide is a very contemporary story of adventure and unlikely love, identity, and history, set in one of the most fascinating regions on the earth.
 Off the easternmost coast of India, in the Bay of Bengal, lies the immense labyrinth of tiny islands known as the Sundarbans.
 For settlers here, life is extremely precarious.
 Attacks by deadly tigers are common.
 Unrest and eviction are constant threats.
 Without warning, at any time, tidal floods rise and surge over the land, leaving devastation in their wake.
 In this place of vengeful beauty, the lives of three people from different worlds collide.
 Piya Roy is a young marine biologist, of Indian descent but stubbornly American, in search of a rare, endangered river dolphin.
 Her journey begins with a disaster, when she is thrown from a boat into crocodile-infested waters.
 Rescue comes in the form of a young, illiterate fisherman, Fokir.
 Although they have no language between them, Piya and Fokir are powerfully drawn to each other, sharing an uncanny instinct for the ways of the sea.
 Piya engages Fokir to help with her research and finds a translator in Kanai Dutt, a businessman from Delhi whose idealistic aunt and uncle are longtime settlers in the Sundarbans.
 As the three of them launch into the elaborate backwaters, they are drawn unawares into the hidden undercurrents of this isolated world, where political turmoil exacts a personal toll that is every bit as powerful as the ravaging tide.
 Already an international success, The Hungry Tide is a prophetic novel of remarkable insight, beauty, and humanity.’

-This book took me on an adventure I hadn’t been before which, you may have noticed, I enjoy.
+The Ice Child took me on an adventure I hadn’t been on before which, you may have noticed, I enjoy.
 I loved reading about the Franklin expedition, and the juxtaposition of the two narratives was great.